rschristopher/ischristtrue.com/src/modern-views/free-will.md

 ### Weakness in Monergism

+There is plenty of scriptural support for monergism and all five points of Calvinism.
+However, as with Arminianism, all it takes is one counterexample, e.g.,

+!!! quote "1 John 2:2"
+     And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.

+It's difficult to bend the above with *limited atonement*, the L in TULIP which states that Christ died only for the elect.

 Doubting God's love for all mankind.
 Asserting that Christ died only for the sins of the elect.